erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 3.3.1 Exercises
 ---------------

-1.What’s gone wrong with this code?
+### 1. What’s gone wrong with this code?
 Why are the points not blue?

 ``` r
 ggplot(data = mpg) +